influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/header.md

 # workflow.v1alpha1.header

-Header indicate a key-value request header to be used when fetching artifacts over HTTP
+"Header indicate a key-value request header to be used when fetching artifacts over HTTP"

 ## Index